w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 It is launched as follows.

-1. Unzip the downloaded file.
+1. Unzip the downloaded file from [huggingface](https://huggingface.co/wok000/vcclient000/tree/main).

 1. Next, run MMVCServerSIO by hold down the control key and clicking it (or right-click to run it).
 If a message appears stating that the developer cannot be verified, run it again by holding down the control key and clicking it (or right-click to run it).
 The terminal will open and the process will finish within a few seconds.